 A premature infant has a developing brain, making it extremely vulnerable.
-Exposure to stressors in a NICU has shown to be connected to alterations in the brain structure and its function.
+Exposure to stressors in a NICU is connected to alterations in the brain structure and its function.

-Sound is one of the stressors reported to have an effect on the infant.
-High sound levels can have a negative impact on the infant even prior to the NICU, as transport via air or ground ambulance to another hospital might be necessary.
-High sound levels can lead to an increase in the infant’s heart rate and respiratory rate, sleep states being affected, and a lowering of the oxygenation.
+Sound is one of the stressors reported to affect the infant.
+High sound levels can harm the infant even before the NICU.
+As transport via air or in an ambulance to another hospital might be necessary.
+High sound levels can lead to an increase in the infant’s heart rate and respiratory rate.
+Sleep states being affected, and a lowering of oxygenation.

 Furthermore, infants discharged from a NICU suffer from hearing impairment up to seven times more often than infants and young children that have not been in a NICU.

 What can be done to improve the situation?

 Several measures can be taken to reduce noise and improve the situation for the infant.
 The most important intervention is to educate staff and make them aware of sound and its consequences.
 This can lead to:

 - placing hearing protection, such as earmuffs or earplugs, on the infant

 - not putting equipment on the incubator as this can increase the sound level inside